okepa/EntertainmentLists/README.md

 ## Bugs

-> Reviews will carry on forever need to add pagination
+> Reviews will carry on forever need to add pagination in both book and reviews
+> Can see register button on homepage

 ## Tests